 The results of one clinical trial proved that Alfalfa has an ability to reduce cholesterol level in humans.
 (5)

-Saponins, similar to those found in ginseng, can show adaptogenic activity and ability to stimulate cardio-vascular and nervous systems.
+Saponins, similar to those found in ginseng, can show adaptogenic activity.

 Alfalfa has anti-inflammatory action.

 Isoflavones in this herb show estrogen-like activity (6), and therefore Alfalfa is recommended for relieve of menopause symptoms.